The Top 10 Things to Do in Black Mountain, NC

 Black Mountain is also home to some of the most sought-after beer in the southeast.
 Pisgah Brewing, which focuses on creating only organic brew, is located within a short drive of downtown.
 The Pisgah Pale is a staple on most tap lists around town.

 Also check out Lookout Brewing Company, a small-batch brewery offering flights and heady pints of their popular beer.
 Want to try something different?
-Visit the Black Mountain Ciderworks + Meadery, which uses locally sourced apples and honey to concoct their brew.
-Or, check out the recently opened Black Mountain Brewing Company.
+Visit the Black Mountain Ciderworks + Meadery, A Black-owned cider which uses locally sourced apples and honey to concoct their brew.
+Or, check out the Black Mountain Brewing Company.

 For something more spirit-forward there’s Oak and Grist, a grain-to-glass distillery specializing in Appalachian gin and whisky.
 Oak and Grist offers tours and tastings four days a week.
 Reservations are recommended.